zhihuammu/ODE-book/chaps/04/chap04_4_exercise.md

 (chap:errorConstant:exercise)=
 # Chapter 4 Exercises

+You should try the following exercise questions first, then check with the answers.

+For detailed solutions, please find them in the Moodle area for this Unit.

 :::{exercise}
 Use a Gregory-Newton interpolation formula to derive the error term for the following integration formulae: